 - Communicating Outlooks for a New Global Religion and Science Synergy: The Interpretive Challenge (CONGRESS I)

 Through this project, we will take our findings and put them back into the hands of the scientists that we studied.
 Designed to advance and expand understanding, dialogue, and consequential research on science and religion around the globe, this initiative will employ and implement a series of strategic lectures and workshops in seven different national contexts.
-We are also widely disseminating our research findings through two books as well as an array of Op-Eds and essays to broaden the reach and impact of our findings.
+We are also widely disseminating our research findings through books and other publications, like this booklet, to broaden the reach and impact of our findings.
 See below for more information about our past and upcoming lectures, workshops, and publications.

 The goal of these events is to share our findings with a broad range of scientists through data-driven lectures as well as engage deeply in dialogue around the science-religion interface through workshops with a group of strategically selected thought leaders.
 We hope that these events will expose participants to new information and ideas that might lead to change.

 Lectures and workshops will be held in Hong Kong, India, the U.K. (Oxford and Cambridge), the U.S. (Boston and Washington, D.C.), and Mexico.